-The superintendent is responsible for the implementation and assessment of this policy divisionwide.
+The superintendent or the superintendent's designee is responsible for the implementation and assessment of this policy divisionwide.
 The implementation plan delineates roles, responsibilities, actions and timelines specific to each school, including specific goals and objectives for nutrition standards for all foods and beverages served, sold, marketed, and promoted in the school.